matheushpa/the-iddog/README.md

 # Installation

-After you download the project, you need to install the pods into your project:
+After you download or clone the project, you need to use the terminal to install the pods into your project:

 `pod install`